Clicky

 These efforts alone won’t stop all bad actors trying to game our advertising systems, but it will make it a lot harder.
 There’s more to do, and we’ll continue committing the resources necessary to keep the online advertising ecosystem a safe place for everyone.

-Shortly after this policy was issued I called into Google support to talk to an ads specialist to find out how and when I could go through the validation process.
+Shortly after Google issued this policy, I called support to speak with an ads specialist about how and when I could go through the validation process.

 The response was that I would have to sit and wait because there was no one to talk to.

-Two hours later all of my ads were discontinued.
+Two hours later, Google discontinued all of my ads.

 Guess I should have kept my mouth shut.